jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 I don't make those recommendations out of a particular loyalty to the subjects.
 I make those recommendations because problem-solving and communication skills will always be desired.
 The goal is to be a learner above all else.

 In addition, you have to learn to be comfortable being uncomfortable.
 People who don't handle change well are left behind.
-New technology emerges too fast for anyone to get comfortable with one approach for too long.&nbsp;
+New technology emerges too fast for anyone to get comfortable with one approach for too long.

 This changing world will leave behind anyone who can't manage change.